 However, as it pulls me further in I realise that for some things it is a tolerable system.
 But I hope never to reach the stage of loving it.

 2 About this package

-I aim to test basic modern PDF creation in latex and its derivatives (lualatex, xelatex) using texlive.
-As a convenience to myself I also minimally test context.
+I aim to test basic PDF creation in latex and its derivatives (lualatex, xelatex) using texlive.
+The tests now also test dvisvgm.